The "sugar" coarse-grained DNA model: Model construction

-We adopted Cl$^-$-Na$^+$ and Cl$^-$-Cl$^-$ potentials obtained in work \cite{2002-Lyubartsev-DNA-ions-potentials-HNC} from all atom simulation of 0.5M NaCl electrolyte.
+We adopted Cl$^-$-Na$^+$ and Cl$^-$-Cl$^-$ potentials obtained by Lyubartsev and Mar\v{c}elja \cite{2002-Lyubartsev-DNA-ions-potentials-HNC} from all atom simulation of 0.5M NaCl electrolyte.
 In the simulation the authors used the Smith-Dang's ion model \cite{1994-Smith-Dang-ions}.
-Because we have few Cl$^-$ ions interacting mostly with Na$^+$ ions and one with another, we assumed that we may use these potentials, even with a DNA molecule added in solution.
-For the interactions of Cl$^-$ ions with phosphate grains Cl$^-$-P$^-$, we adopted the potential obtained in \cite{1999-Lyubartsev-DNA-ions-potentials-inverseMC}, again from all atom simulations with the Smith-Dang's ion model.
-We also used Na$^+$-Na$^+$, Na$^+$-Cl$^-$ and Cl$^-$-Cl$^-$ potentials from \cite{2002-Lyubartsev-DNA-ions-potentials-HNC} as templates for potentials of interaction between ions and grains on bases.
-The details of the derivation of these potentials are in Appendix B (section~\ref{AppendixB}).
+Because we have few Cl$^-$ ions interacting mostly with Na$^+$ ions and one with another, we assumed that we may use these potentials, even with a dsDNA molecule added in solution.
+For the interactions of Cl$^-$ ions with phosphate beads Cl$^-$-P, we adopted the potential obtained by Lyubartsev and Laaksonen \cite{1999-Lyubartsev-DNA-ions-potentials-inverseMC}, again from all atom simulations with the Smith-Dang's ion model.
+We also used Na$^+$-Na$^+$, Na$^+$-Cl$^-$ and Cl$^-$-Cl$^-$ potentials derived by Lyubartsev and Mar\v{c}elja \cite{2002-Lyubartsev-DNA-ions-potentials-HNC} as templates for potentials of interaction between ions and beads on bases.
+We did not put any charges on the beads C1' and C3', and the ions interact with them only by excluded volume potential.
+The details of the derivation of these potentials are in Appendix B \cite{SuppMat}.

-Potentials of interaction between sodium ions and between sodium ions and phosphate grains were chosen so that there were both A-DNA and B-DNA, as well as both A$\rightarrow$B and B$\rightarrow$A transitions in the model.
+Potentials of interaction between sodium ions and between sodium ions and phosphate beads were chosen so that there are both A-DNA and B-DNA, as well as both A$\rightarrow$B and B$\rightarrow$A transitions in the model.
 In figures \ref{n3-Na} and \ref{n3-Na-P} we compare these potentials with the ones obtained by different methods or exploited in some works.